Strategic Rationale for Subcontracting

 Success is achieved by the service being delivered by a professional dedicated team that has a strong and successful background in the sector and has the required skills in performance management, contract management, project management and quality improvement.
 Robust performance and quality management processes and practice are deployed to ensure the organisation’s KPI’s are met and continuous improvement is achieved.

-The company has a unique pedigree as it is a not-for-profit company limited by guarantee with its membership being established employers and providers approved on the Education and Skills Funding Agency (ESFA) Register of Apprenticeship Training Providers (RoATP) and Register of Training Organisations (ROTO) with a history of delivering high quality learning and skills.
-In addition, the company is aligned to the provider networks in the region offering partnership opportunities where appropriate with other colleges and providers and the essential relationship and track record with LEP’s, Local Authorities and the community.
+The company has a unique pedigree as it is a not-for-profit company, limited by guarantee.
+The members are established employers and providers approved on the Education and Skills Funding Agency (ESFA) Register of Apprenticeship Training Providers (RoATP) and Register of Training Organisations (RoTO).
+They have a history of delivering high quality learning and skills development.
+In addition, the company is aligned to regional provider networks, offering partnership opportunities where appropriate with other colleges and providers.
+Swatpro maintains an essential relationship, and track record, with LEP’s, Local Authorities and the community.

-The membership level is not prescriptive or exhaustive, new members can join the company dependent upon robust due diligence suitable to the sector and the communities need for the provision.
-The company may also seek new members or partners to meet a proven need within a community, respond to local or National policy or support the operation or delivery of members.
+The membership level is not prescriptive or exhaustive, and new members are welcome.
+This is dependent upon robust due diligence that is appropriate to the sector and the communities need for the provision.
+The company may also seek new members or partners to meet a proven need within a community, as a response to local or national policy, or to support the operation or delivery of members.

-The company finance model is clear cut.
-Swatpro retains a small percentage of the overall funding to provide essential and support services and distributes the remainder to partners.
-The retained funds cover the costs of Swatpro delivering appropriate learning, the lead provider responsibilities and funds the cross-partnership developments planned.
-Any surplus is passed on to the subcontractors for learning and skills or used to implement investment in resources or facilities to improve the delivery of education and training or fund a cross partnership development agreed by the board.
 The opportunity can arise to reduce the retained funding level as the Swatpro partnership grows as costs would not grow in proportion with the addition of partners, allowing more funding to flow to partner providers for the provision of learning and skills.
-The retained funding level in 2018-19 was 10%, reducing to 8.7% after surplus distribution and to 9% in 2019/20.
+The retained funding level in 2018-19 was 10%, reducing to 8.7% after surplus distribution and to 9% in 2019/20, 2020/21 and 2021/22.

 Swatpro is uniquely qualified to deliver to the target market and meet the aspirations set by local plans and priorities as it has a wealth of expertise drawn from a wide variety of already successful employer and provider organisations.
 This matched with the ability of the partnership to gain from the benefits offered by joint working, common strategy, shared services, increased buying power, shared resources and increased efficiencies puts Swatpro able to deliver a strong and successful provision with accurate and robust contract management.